Techniques

 Canal Family Dentistry offers safe and effective take-home bleaching for enhanced in-office results, or as a cost-effective alternative to in-office bleaching.

 Digital X-rays are a lower radiation alternative to conventional X-rays.
 We do not have to develop them so there is no waste water to the environment.
-This almost instantaneous image can be easily viewed on a 17″ screen by the patient, instead of the traditional small film.
-Coupled with actual pictures of the tooth using an intraoral camera, the patient finally gets to see what work needs to be done and why.
+This almost instantaneous image can be easily viewed on the screen by the patient.
+Coupled with pictures of the tooth using an intraoral camera, you finally get to see what work needs to be done and why.